UofCStatDeptConsult/ConsultPub/README.md

 # ConsultPub

-- Create a public git webpage for the consulting program
+- Create a public git webpage for the consulting program.
-- Set up project repositories
+- Set up project repositories.
-- Connection to the department [consulting page]{https://stat.uchicago.edu/about/consulting/}
+- Connection to the department [consulting page]{https://stat.uchicago.edu/about/consulting/}.